awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-environment.md

 The image tag or image digest that identifies the Docker image to use for this build project\.
 Use the following formats:
 + For an image tag: `<registry>/<repository>:<tag>`\.
 For example, in the Docker repository that CodeBuild uses to manage its Docker images, this would be `aws/codebuild/standard:4.0`\.
 + For an image digest: `<registry>/<repository>@<digest>`\.
 For example, to specify an image with the digest "sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf," use `<registry>/<repository>@sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf`\.
+For more information, see [Docker images provided by CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) in the * AWS CodeBuild user guide*\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`